 The client required the website as a crucial promotional tool for their stake pool.
 As stake pools operate and grow based on how many people they can attract to invest in cryptocurrency, there was a need for having a hub where all the information was readily available.
 For these reasons, we settled on a long, drop-down page with multiple sections that could easily be navigated via the tags in the header.

 As mentioned previously, we incorporated a lot of visuals that people would associate with blockchain technologies.
-The colors and the image components exude an air of futurism but also avoid overcomplicating the page.
+The colours and the image components exude an air of futurism but also avoid overcomplicating the page.
 We incorporated the Cardano logo in the top-left and in the first image on the main page as an easy way to indicate the affiliations of the site.

 Website Development Monitoring & Evaluation